-An AmeriCorps program administered by the Community Service Center, RARE is beginning a 19th year of service to rural Oregon, buoyed by especially strong support at a time when state resources for similar efforts are limited.
+An AmeriCorps program administered by the Institute for Policy Research and Engagement (formerly Community Service Center) in the School of Planning, Public Policy and Management, RARE is beginning a 19th year of service to rural Oregon, buoyed by especially strong support at a time when state resources for similar efforts are limited.
 Through Resource Assistance for Rural Environments or RARE, 25 graduate-level students depart immediately for rural communities across Oregon.
 They’ll spend the next 11 months living and working in the state’s smaller towns, assisting officials with projects that improve economic, social and environmental conditions.
 Click here

 to watch Khristina Fulkerson and Terra Wilcoxson, participants in the University of Oregon’s Resource Assistance for Rural Environments program, discuss their assignments in rural communities of the state.

 Oregon Food Bank partners with RARE to place program participants in rural communities, working on local food system assessment, planning and implementation.
 Please click here for complete description of the RARE – Oregon Food Bank relationship.